 5. When the debrief for the turn person comes to a rest or completes, I ask the group if they have any questions.
 I give 5 to 10 minutes to answering these questions.
 I do not answer facilitation practitioner training questions.
 WS Workshops are not professional trainings.
 I do answer questions relevant to the work, family life, bonding and attachment and relationships.

-Since 2005, the debriefs have proven to be equally as valuable as the process sessions themselves.
+The debriefs, started in 2005, have proven to be equally as valuable as the process sessions themselves.
 A rhythm is established between more right brain somatic processing and left brain cognitive understanding.
 It appears that with this addition, the pattern for integrating experience from the workshop and integrating the energy of early traumatic experiences becomes much more complete.

 Leaving the workshop setting for the day: